Last updated on November 25th, 2020

 1. What is a plant-based diet?

-The plant-based diets are focused on the foods that are derived from the plants.
-It includes a varied range of foods such as fruits, veggies, nuts, whole grain, oils, seeds, and beans.
+The plant-based diets are focused on foods that are derived from plants.
+It includes a varied range of foods such as fruits, veggies, nuts, whole grains, oils, seeds, and beans.

 Vegan or vegetarian people are more likely to follow this diet to meet their daily requirements of necessary nutrients, vitamins, proteins, and fats.